 FIFA Boss 'Very Reassured' About World Cup in Mexico Despite Violence

-Mexico is one of the three host countries for the June 11-July 19 World Cup, along with the United States and Canada
+The country as a whole, but particularly Guadalajara, was shaken by the violence that followed the killing of the leader of the powerful Jalisco New Generation Cartel (CJNG)

-BARRANQUILLA, Colombia: FIFA boss Gianni Infantino told AFP on Tuesday he was "very reassured" about Mexico's hosting of games in the World Cup, in his first comments on the violence triggered by the killing of a drug cartel leader.
+Barranquilla: FIFA boss Gianni Infantino told AFP on Tuesday he was "very reassured" about Mexico's hosting of games in the football World Cup, in his first comments on the violence triggered by the killing of a drug cartel leader.

 Mexico is one of the three host countries for the June 11-July 19 World Cup, along with the United States and Canada.

-The country as a whole, but particularly Guadalajara, was shaken by the violence that ensued the death of the leader of the powerful Jalisco New Generation Cartel (CJNG).
+The country as a whole, but particularly Guadalajara, was shaken by the violence that followed the killing of the leader of the powerful Jalisco New Generation Cartel (CJNG).

 At least 74 people were killed during the operation to capture him at a ranch near Guadalajara and subsequent clashes between the security forces and suspected cartel members.

-CJNG gunmen also set up roadblocks in 20 of the country's 32 states and torched vehicles and businesses.
+Only one was a civilian, according to the government, but residents and tourists alike were left scurrying for cover as cartel gunmen blocked roads in 20 of Mexico's 32 states and torched vehicles and businesses.

 The images of anarchy and violence were beamed around the world less than four months before the start of the World Cup, while FIFA on Monday refused to comment.